AARP Eye Center

 2. You have leg or hip pain (or both) while walking

 Lower-body pain can result from injuries, arthritis or being out of shape, but it may also signal circulation problems in the legs from peripheral artery disease.
-“Much like blockages in the heart arteries can cause heart attacks, blockages in the leg arteries can cause pain when walking,” says Deepak L. Bhatt, M.D., executive director of interventional cardiovascular programs at Brigham and Women’s Hospital in Boston, Massachusetts.
+“Much like blockages in the heart arteries can cause heart attacks, blockages in the leg arteries can cause pain when walking,” says Deepak L. Bhatt, M.D., director of Mount Sinai Heart and Dr. Valentin Fuster Professor of Cardiovascular Medicine, Icahn School of Medicine at Mount Sinai Health System.
 If large leg arteries are clogged, smaller arteries in the heart probably are, too.

 Circulation-related pain often occurs when you exercise and ends when you stop (the obstruction limits the amount of oxygen reaching the muscles).
 “When you stop walking, you don’t need that much oxygen and the pain goes away,” says Levin.